-Employ the next-day rule into your life.
+Employ the next-day rule in your life.

 4. Spend Time Reflecting On What Bothers You

 The longer you take to address painful things, the longer you suffer.
-Imagine waxing but instead of ripping the wax strip off with force, you gently pull the strip with little force.
+Imagine waxing, but instead of ripping the wax strip off with force, you gently pull the strip with little force.

 Rather, spend this time reflecting on everything that bothers you.